The young Swedish rapper who made feeling bad fashionable in hip-hop again plays The Republic tonight.

 The sad boy movement has had a major influence stateside, creating a generation of aspiring hip-hop Kurt Cobains, from bizarre fringe rappers like Slug Christ and his Awful Records affiliates to the very mainstream Travis Scott, whose hauntingly beautiful “Drugs You Should Try It” is the most perfect sad boy anthem written to date.
 Even Future has dabbled in sad rap, baring his syrupy soul on “Codeine Crazy” and “News Or Somthn”.

 Håstad began his rap career in a post-Kid Cudi, post-808s & Heartbreak, post-Drake world, where Auto-Tune is ubiquitous and J. Cole can make the Top 100 with a song about losing his virginity.
 Call him all-style, no substance.
 Call him a poser.
 Call him what you will, but is Yung Lean really being more disingenuous than anyone else in the rap game?
 Sure, he may brag a lot, but mostly he’s just rapping about what he knows, which happens to be doing drugs and having feelings.
-Or "feelings."
 Besides, he’s from a place where it’s dark pretty much always, so can you really blame him for being so sad?
-Or acting that way?